Customers eligible for Rate G9

 Under this rate option, you can use electricity beyond your normal consumption to fill a short-term order or meet an exceptional need at a lower price for both energy and power.

-- Additional electricity option for photosynthetic lighting
+- Additional electricity option for photosynthetic lighting or space heating to raise crops

 Power a customer requires to meet energy needs at a given time.
 The higher the customer’s energy consumption at a given time, the higher the power demand.